myWAveModel/WAM/README.md

 New in Cycle 7:
   - ST6 (BYDBR) physics (IPHYS = 2)
   - bug fix in normalised wave stress
-  - Simplified usage of the SWAMP test case
+  - simplified usage of the SWAMP test case
   - betamax for ST4 adjustable via namelist
   - improved Netcdf conversion
   - !
 IMPROVED COMPILATION VIA NEW MAKEFILE !